Encounter Books

 Encounter Books is a book publisher in the United States known for publishing conservative authors.
 It was named for Encounter, the now defunct literary magazine founded by Irving Kristol and Stephen Spender.
 Based in New York City since 2006, Encounter Books publishes non-fiction books in the areas of politics, history, religion, biography, education, public policy, current affairs and social sciences.

 History

+The publisher was named for Encounter, the now defunct literary magazine founded by Irving Kristol and Stephen Spender.
 Encounter Books was founded in 1998 in San Francisco by the Bradley Foundation, with Peter Collier as editor.
-Collier retired in late-2005.
+Collier retired in late 2005.
 Encounter Books was taken over by the commentator Roger Kimball, who is also co-editor and publisher of The New Criterion magazine.
 In early 2006, Kimball relocated Encounter Books to New York City.

-Encounter was the publisher of When Harry Became Sally which was banned from Amazon in February 2021.
+Encounter was the publisher of When Harry Became Sally, which was banned from Amazon in February 2021.
 In response, publisher Roger Kimball said in a statement, "Amazon is using its massive power to distort the marketplace of ideas and is deceiving its own customers in the process."

-Commercial appeal

-Several of its titles have sold sufficiently to appear on The New York Times Best Seller List, including Black Rednecks and White Liberals by Thomas Sowell, Climate Confusion by Roy W. Spencer, Willful Blindness by Andrew C. McCarthy, and The Grand Jihad, also by McCarthy.